Mandatory Appointment of CPS Attorney

 This may surprise you, but in most counties the attorneys that are on the CPS Appointment List are on there voluntarily and not part of a Public Defenders Office.

-In Lubbock, for example, the attorneys on the appointment list are private attorneys, who have their own law practices, and accept a deeply discounted fee from the County on CPS cases as a way of giving back to the public.
-These attorneys aren’t your “bottom of the barrel/can’t get other work/do CPS cases or starve” type of attorneys; they give CPS a run for their money.
+In Lubbock, for example, the CPS Attorneys on the appointment list are private attorneys, who have their own law practices, and accept a deeply discounted fee from the County on CPS cases as a way of giving back to the public.
+These CPS Attorneys aren’t your “bottom of the barrel/can’t get other work/do CPS cases or starve” type of attorneys; they give CPS a run for their money.

-However, you have no obligation to have an attorney at all.
+However, you have no obligation to have a CPS Attorney at all.
 You have the Constitutional Right to represent yourself pro se if you so choose.
-If you choose not to request an attorney though, do not expect the Court to provide any leniency when it comes to the Texas Rules of Evidence, Texas Rules of Civil Procedure, or the Texas Rules of Appellate Procedure.
+If you choose not to request a CPS Attorney though, do not expect the Court to provide any leniency when it comes to the Texas Rules of Evidence, Texas Rules of Civil Procedure, or the Texas Rules of Appellate Procedure.

 What Can a Court Appointed Lawyer Do For Me?

-A court appointed attorney in a CPS case can provide you with invaluable assistance.
+A court appointed CPS Attorney can provide you with invaluable assistance.
 However, having an attorney doesn’t mean that they are going to do everything for you.
-Your attorney is probably going to give you homework assignments and instruct you to gather certain documents for him/her to give you the greater chance of success in Court.
+Your CPS Attorney is probably going to give you homework assignments and instruct you to gather certain documents for him/her to give you the greater chance of success in Court.

 The Texas Family Code even sets out specific duties for appointed attorneys in CPS cases.
 The law says that the attorney must interview the parties to the suit, the parents, and other persons who have significant knowledge of the case.

-The attorney must: investigate the facts of the case; meet with the parent before each hearing; take any action consistent with the parent’s objectives; abide by the parent’s objectives for representation; conduct formal discovery when necessary; and receive annual specialized legal education for representing parents in CPS cases.
+The CPS Attorney must: investigate the facts of the case; meet with the parent before each hearing; take any action consistent with the parent’s objectives; abide by the parent’s objectives for representation; conduct formal discovery when necessary; and receive annual specialized legal education for representing parents in CPS cases.

 –Authored by Matthew L. Harris, Esq.,